geekusa/search_catalog/README.md

 This README file constitutes the documenation for the app and will be kept upto date on [Github](https://github.com/geekusa/search_catalog/blob/master/README.md) as well as on the Splunkbase page.

 ### Release Notes
 Minor fix to welcome screen.
-Added most\_populated\_filter.csv to act as place to drop in fields to not include in the Most Populated Fields panel.
+Added most\_populated\_filter to act as place to drop in fields to not include in the Most Populated Fields panel.
 Fixed opening result count.
 Update to dashboard filenames to allow generated dashboards to have the same basename and punctuation.